 When these fish are single, they can become nervous.
 They swim fast and sometimes damage themselves.
 Vampire fishes are also easily frightening when we are around the tank and make movements in tank water.

 The fish will also not survive when the tank is overcrowded.
 Vampire Tetra will survive better as a single species.
 That means if there are no mates in the tank they will grow faster and better.

 Other names of vampire Tetras

-The Vampire Tetra are also called Water wolf, Dogteeth Tetra, Dogtooth Characin, Sabretooth Tiger fish, Payara Vampire, Characin, payara fish and Vampire Fish
+The Vampire Tetra is also called Water wolf, Dogteeth Tetra, Dogtooth Characin, Sabretooth Tigerfish, Payara Vampire, Characin, payara fish, and Vampire Fish

 The fishermen identified Payara Vampire as a game fish.
 The fish belongs to Cynodontidae family.
 Its genus name is Hydrolycus and consists of four species.
 Collectively these species are called Pirandirá or Payara.
 Its common names are Payara Characin.
 Vampire Tetra, Vampire Characin, and Sabre-Toothed Tiger Fish.